ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 });
 ```

-Buut, there is a way to keep them, and that is by using the ellipses `...rest` property.
+But, there is a way to keep them, and that is by using the ellipses `...rest` property.

 ------
 ```javascript [4]